 KEY: R = revised.

 Rail transit is the sum of commuter rail, heavy rail, and light rail.
+Data starting in 2011 include street car rail and hybrid rail.
 In several large urban areas, Amtrak and commuter rail stations are shared.
 Starting in 2001, stations serving the Alaska Railroad are included in the rail transit total.

 Rail transit data for 2002 and later years include both directly operated and purchased transit services.
 Prior to 2002, data include directly operated services only.